A NSW Government website

 August 2023

-On 28 August 2023, the panel reviewed the updated planning proposal and determined that it adequately addresses all gateway conditions and should proceed to public exhibition.
+The panel reviewed the updated planning proposal and determined that it adequately addresses all gateway conditions and should proceed to public exhibition.

 Planning proposal on public exhibition

-September to October 2023
+September to November 2023

 Post-exhibition

-Late 2023
+Late 2023 to 2024

 Finalisation

-Early/mid 2024
+Mid 2024

 The panel will provide a recommendation to the department on whether the proposal should be finalised and if so in what form.

-The minister, or the department as the minister’s delegate, will make the final determination for the planning proposal.
+The Minister, or the department as the Minister’s delegate, will make the final determination for the planning proposal.